MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 An interesting note about the airport: first, it was crawling with some kind of beetle-like insect; second, right next to the check-in counter was a shrine for Namibia's first president, who had passed away just two weeks prior to our arrival.
 He was famous for leading Namibia to independence from South Africa.
 The shrine included a picture of him, some candles, and a book where people could write messages for him.
 We would encounter many such shrines during our travels, and hear once more about the complicated relationship between Namibia and South Africa from a local.

 The first thing we did was exchange some money for Namibian dollars and buy some water.
 Here’s a funny thing: there were two local money exchanges right next to each other, with one offering a better rate than the other.
 How does that work?
 The company from which we rented the jeep had sent someone to pick us up from the airport, which is a common practice for car rental companies in Namibia.
 After all, how are you supposed to get to your car otherwise?
 They don’t have public transportation, and the airport is over an hour’s drive from the next major city, Windhoek.
 So, we and a bunch of other travelers got onto a bus, which drove us toward the rental company.
 The bus was speeding down the road, which we later learned is more the norm than the exception.
-While zipping across the landscape, we took in our first views of Namibia’s scenery, all while the bus driver blasted some kind of African music—lots of dynamic drums.
+While zipping across the landscape, we took in our first views of Namibia’s scenery, all while the bus driver blasted some kind of African music, lots of dynamic drums.
 The coolest thing I saw (though I didn't manage to take a photo) was a monkey sitting on top of a city sign, eating some kind of fruit.

 As we entered a more urban environment, it became clear that this is a low-trust society.
 Every so often, you could spot a neighborhood watch sign.
 Every property was walled in, often with metal spikes or barbed wire on top of the walls—no ordinary barbed wire, but the NATO-style wire with sharp metal blades instead of spikes.